 - SEO built for lead generation

-One note: The agency doesn’t usually name specific security clients, as they respect confidentiality agreements that are common in this space, but they have served tech names like AceUp and Freshworks.
-Stratabeat generally works well for those wanting to benchmark performance and get serious attention on marketing programs.
+That said, the agency typically does not name specific security clients due to confidentiality agreements common in the cybersecurity space, though they have served tech brands like AceUp and Freshworks.
+Stratabeat works well for companies that want to benchmark performance and invest seriously in their marketing programs.

 Everclear Marketing

-Everclear Marketing has been around since 2001, focusing on early-stage cybersecurity companies.
-Their specialties: phish attacks, ransomware, and persistent threats, to name a few.
-They’re a boutique team, small enough for personal touch but experienced enough to support multi-year relationships.
-For example, some notable clients have worked with Everclear for more than 15 years—an uncommon kind of loyalty in tech.
+Everclear Marketing has been operating since 2001, focusing on early-stage cybersecurity companies.
+Their specialties include phishing defense, ransomware protection, and persistent threat detection.
+They are a boutique team, small enough for a personal touch but experienced enough to sustain multi-year relationships.
+Some clients have worked with Everclear for more than 15 years, which is uncommon in tech marketing.

-They have earned trust from cybersecurity solutions providers like Fidelis Cybersecurity and Cyveillance.
-One client, Sam Erdheim, chose Everclear at four companies in a row.
-It speaks volumes to their reliability and results.
+They have earned trust from cybersecurity providers like Fidelis Cybersecurity and Cyveillance.
+One client, Sam Erdheim, chose Everclear at four companies in a row, which speaks directly to their reliability and results.

 Website